UX Design Researcher, TomTom || Amsterdam, Netherlands (Sept 2014 – present)

 - Lipshin, Jason.
 “Network Design: A Theory of Scale for Ubiquitous Computing.”
 S.M. thesis.
 Massachusetts Institute of Technology, 2014.

 - Casalegno, Federico and Jason Lipshin.
-SeedMate: Building the Smart Urban Garden (unpublished manuscript, password protected).
+SeedMate: Building the Smart Urban Garden (unpublished manuscript, please contact for further information).

 - Harrell, D. Fox, Chong-U Lim, Jason Lipshin, et al. “Playing Mimesis: Engendering Understanding of Social Discrimination with an Interactive Narrative Game.”
-Electronic Book Review (accepted, in revision).
+Electronic Book Review, 2014.

 - Harrell, D. Fox, Chong-U Lim, Jason Lipshin, et al. “Authoring Conversational Narratives in Games with the Chimeria Platform.”
 Proceedings of Foundations of Digital Games 2014.
 Ft.
 Lauderdale, FL.
 April 3-7, 2014. (exemplary distinction, top 14% of submissions).